annatroiano/demo-music-player/README.md

 This simple **music player** is part of a project to pratice coding with HTML, CSS and JavaScript.

 It shows a music player with pre-uploaded songs.
-It is possible to play, pause, skip previous or next song, tap the progress bar to skip to a specific minute/second, and increase or decrease the volume.
+It is possible to play, pause, skip to previous or next song, tap the progress bar to skip to a specific minute/second, and increase or decrease the volume.

 ## Project Notes